Kenneth-Macharia/Learning/DevOps/docker/swarm-notes.md

 (NB) Should the containers in service become unbalanced across the available node, especially due to service updates, the below command will force swarm to re-balance the load by replacing the task, the following the default initialization allocation schema:

     $ docker service update --force <service_name>

+# Using Docker Registry with Swarm
+- Works the same as loclahost because all nodes can see 127.0.0.1:500 because of the routing mesh.

+- To run the registry:

+    $ docker service create --name registry --publish 5000:5000 registry

+_Note all the nodes in the swarm need to be able to access the image in the particular registry._